Battisford Preceptory

-Battisford Preceptory was a medieval monastic of the Knights of St John house in Suffolk, England.
+Battisford Preceptory was a medieval monastic of the Knights of St John house in Battisford, Suffolk, England.

 The site is situated 4.5 km south of Stowmarket and 1 km west of the village of Battisford.
 All that remains at the site today, apart from the place-name 'St John's Manor House', are part of the moat.

+Preceptors of Battisford

+The preceptory was the responsibility of a preceptor.
+In complete records identify some of those who filled this role.